marcelo-vitti/coffee_and_currency_rates_case/README.md

 ### 1.3- Get SQL Queries results

-Now I am opening the three SQL files located in Github that contains the SQL query responsible for answering the three questions present in the [challenge](https://docs.google.com/document/d/16WUlM6zMa0-3COcg6_ZD7mEScghxSeV_/edit#).
+Now I am using the three SQL queries that are also located in Github that contains the SQL query responsible for answering the three questions present in the [challenge](https://docs.google.com/document/d/16WUlM6zMa0-3COcg6_ZD7mEScghxSeV_/edit#).
 After opening this files, I am querying the SQLite tables that I built in the previous step.

 Questions: